Last Updated on May 10, 2022 by lindseymahoney

 7 | Artwork

-My eye is generally drawn to signed artwork, oil paintings, watercolor paintings and drawings.
+I like to look for signed artwork, oil paintings, watercolor paintings, and drawings.

 8 | Holiday Decor

 You can find so much holiday decor at estate sales!

 I purchased a box of old green garlands for $10 and used it as the base to decorate our foyer staircase.